 The growth of social media has been a boon to many groups, including nonprofit organizations.
 It has given them an important new venue to promote their causes.
 In order for them to get the most out of the various platforms their social campaigns need to be well laid out.

-Two nonprofit foundations recently teamed up: H&M Group, and the United Nations High Commissioner for Refugees (UNHCR).
+To nonprofit foundations recently teamed up: H&M Group, and the United Nations High Commissioner for Refugees (UNHCR).
 They took the time and effort to develop their latest social media campaigns together.
 Read how the two organizations used social media to raise awareness, and generate support, for the educational needs of refugee children.
-See how your own organization’s cause can learn from this.
+See how your own organization’s cause can also learn from this.

 With the goal of the campaign clearly defined, developing the message to be sent out for it was straightforward.
 H&M brought in director Jess English and studio Blonde + Co to create the video shorts that would be at the core of the campaign.
-The clips feature Sudanese-British model Alek Wek and emphasize the education needs of refugee children.
+The 60-second clips feature Sudanese-British model Alek Wek and emphasize the quality education needs of refugee children.
 She encourages the audience to make donations in support of the cause.

-The videos were posted on both H&M’s and UNHCR’s Facebook, Twitter, and Instagram accounts with each video having a designated platform.
+The two videos were posted on both H&M’s and UNHCR’s Facebook, Twitter, and Instagram accounts with each video having a designated platform.

 One of the important aspects of creating a campaign on social media for nonprofits is to have the right spokesperson to serve as its voice.
 The speaker needs to not only be recognized by the target audience, but must also have a close affinity to the cause so as to serve as a better voice for it.